PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   .. versionadded:: 1.8.0

-  Return the link-level address (MAC) corresponding to the supplied remote IP address, if known by the kernel.
+  Return the link-level address (MAC) corresponding to the supplied neighbour IP address, if known by the kernel.
   This function is only implemented on Linux.

   :param str ip: The IP address, IPv4 or IPv6, to look up the corresponding link-level address for.